moritzWa/moritz-digital/content/blog/cas.md

 If you are building or researching Cognition Augmentation Software (CAS), I would be happy to have a chat!

 Lastly, if you are a talented engineer, designer, or operator interested in working on cutting-edge productivity and learning software; [We are hiring at RemNote](https://www.remnote.com/careers) and would love to hear from you!

+[^1]: The main conference of the field is the [Augmented Cognition (AC) Conference](http://2021.hci.international/ac), an affiliated conference of the HCI International Conference, which will arrive at its 15th edition this July.
+Its last edition of 2018 brought forth two volumes of papers: [Augmented Cognition: Intelligent Technologies](https://link.springer.com/book/10.1007/978-3-319-91470-1) and [Augmented Cognition: Users and Contexts](https://link.springer.com/book/10.1007/978-3-319-91467-1).